Last Updated on by

 Another thing, the $39.99 per month fee is only for the round-the-clock professional monitoring.
 If you want camera functionality and if you want to use other Vivint devices such as the thermostat and the doorbell cam, you will need to pay the $49.99 service plan.

 The nice thing about Vivint Smart Home is that you can add more sensors and more devices as you need them.
-You can add a glass-break detector for $70, a window sensor for $40, a two-way camera for $200, or the Element Thermostat for $150.
+You can add a glass-break detector, a window sensor, a two-way camera, or the Element Thermostat.

 All of these devices work together and these are all monitored by professionals.
 The control panel not only allows you to adjust the thermostat, view recorded videos, and even press the panic button.